Productboxpk/ProductBox-Flutter-Test/README.md

 - Use **Cubit** or **BLoC** to manage states for fetching movies, handling favorites, and managing theme settings.

 ### 2. Widget Reusability
-- Break down the UI into reusable widgets like:
+- Break down the UI into reusable widgets such as:
   - `MovieCard`
   - `SearchBar`
   - `FavoriteButton`